Oregon Small Estate Affidavit Form

-The Oregon Small Estate Affidavit, also known by the more official name of “Affidavit of Claiming Successor,” is a form that an heir, devisee, or creditor of an estate may lawfully take advantage of to collect any personal or real property that was owned by an individual at the time of their death.
+The Oregon Small Estate Affidavit “Affidavit of Claiming Successor,” is a form that allows a person to collect the real and/or personal property that was owned by an individual at the time of their death.
+The form is completed by an heir, devisee, or creditor of an estate, allowing them to go around the more lengthy (and costly) probate process.
 The form can only be used in situations in which the deceased owned no more than $275,000 worth of possessions (after subtracting debts and other liabilities).

 An “heir” refers to a party who has legal grounds to the estate, despite the decedent dying intestate (without a will).
 In contrast, a “devisee” refers to a party named in the decedent’s will, if they died testate (with a will).

 Maximum Estate Value: A combined total of $275,000—of which a maximum of $75,000 may be attributable to personal property, and a maximum of $200,000 may be attributable to real property.

 - The shortest period a person may wait before filing an Affidavit is thirty (30) days since the decedent’s death.